zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Experiments

 \subsection{Inference Efficiency}

 \texttt{zip2zip} reduces decoding time by lowering the number of tokens that need to be generated.
 However, it introduces additional FLOPs due to the on-the-fly computation of hyper-embeddings by the hyper-encoder.
 To address this overhead, we implement hyper-embedding caching and optimize the computation using a custom Triton kernel.
-We report separate timings for \textit{prefill} and \textit{decoding} across multiple models, with and without \texttt{zip2zip}, in \Tabref{tab:efficiency_results_multi_setting}.
+We report separate timings for \textit{prefilling} and \textit{decoding} across multiple models, with and without \texttt{zip2zip}, in \Tabref{tab:efficiency_results_multi_setting}.
 As we show in \Tabref{tab:efficiency_results_multi_setting}, \texttt{zip2zip} achieves a significant speedup in all four settings.
-Both prefill and decoding times are significantly reduced, with the most substantial gains observed in the 512+256 setting with the Phi-3.5-4B model.
+Both prefilling and decoding times are significantly reduced, with the most substantial gains observed in the 512+256 setting with the Phi-3.5-4B model.
 Improvements are significantly stronger on datacenter-grade GPUs like the NVIDIA H100 and more modest on consumer hardware (e.g., Apple M1).

-\textbf{Efficient LZW Tokenization.} \texttt{zip2zip} introduces an additional LZW compression step during inference and a decompression step at the end of generation.
+\textbf{Efficient LZW-Tokenizer Implementation.} \texttt{zip2zip} introduces an additional LZW compression step during inference and a decompression step at the end of generation.
 As a result, the efficiency of LZW-integrated tokenization is important to overall performance.
 To minimize overhead, we implemented a Rust-based \texttt{zip2zip} tokenizer that outperforms the Python version (see \Figref{fig:tokenizer_performance_comparison}) and matches the latency of HuggingFace’s fast BPE tokenizer.